-Do you know those entrepreneurs who send rockets in space, built billion-dollar startups from scratch, and created thousands of jobs?
-I am not one of them.
+Do you know those entrepreneurs who sent rockets in space, built billion-dollar startups from scratch and created thousands of jobs?
+Well, I am not one of them.

 I am a company of one, with no employees and no fancy headquarters.
 I work from home and run a web publishing business.
 Simple as that.

 Does that make me an entrepreneur?
+Maybe a solo entrepreneur?
 You decide.
 I never liked putting labels on people.
 I only care for results.
 And I have been making my living without having a boss since I dropped out of university.